 NZT-48 is a fictitious drug that influences your brain’s chemistry in such a way as to induce elevated intellectual capacity.

-It’s closest living relative is a prescription pill called Modafinil, but actually taking this pill may be illegal (in the US) or against the morals of someone who is opposed to nootropics and cognitive enhancers.
+Its closest living relative is a prescription pill called Modafinil, but actually taking this pill may be illegal (in the US) or against the morals of someone who is opposed to nootropics and cognitive enhancers.

-Luckily, there are plenty of all-natural, perfectly-legal activities that can achieve the effects of Modafinil (or NZT) when they are used in tandem.
+Luckily, there are plenty of all-natural, perfectly legal activities that can achieve the effects of Modafinil (or NZT) when they are used in tandem.
 Drinking black coffee can simulate the chemical effects of NZT on your brain, especially when combined with Intermittent Fasting.
 Working out will boost your confidence and release mood-elevating hormones, allowing you to break free of self-doubt and achieve social prestige.

 The right body language will enhance this confidence and aid you in being more dominant and cool under pressure.
-Finally, getting the right quality, and quantity, of sleep will tie the package together, stabilize your moods and body chemistry, and improve your memory.
+Finally, getting the right quality, and quantity, of sleep, will tie the package together, stabilize your moods and body chemistry, and improve your memory.

 You don’t need NZT or Modafinil to get the effects of either.
-Any of these five tips, I know, will individually improve your life, but together, I think that they will create a chemical cocktail in your body that will elevate your mind in the only real sustainable way — naturally.
+Any of these five tips, I know, will individually improve your life, but together, I think that they will create a chemical cocktail in your body that will elevate your mind is the only real sustainable way — naturally.